marcusgia2505/classsExGameInstructions/docs/Programming.rst

 	**Arguments** are:

 	-  :php:`varname` the variable name (mandatory).
 The function can retrieve subjects variables which were saved before or which were decision inputs.
 	-  :php:`$round` the round from which the variable should be retrieved.

+.. note:: The function can only retrieve subjects variables which were saved before or which were decision inputs.
+Predefined variables (like role, group and treatment) can not be retrieved with this function.
+For these functions use :php:`getRoles()`, :php:`getTreatments()`,... (see below).

 ----